pjdijxhoorn/Milestone-project-3/readme.md

     2. As a Returning Visitor, I want to be able to edit and or delete my stored recipes.

 -   #### Frequent User Goals
-    1.As a Frequent User, I want to communicated with other users about recipes. the expected frequent Users  would be people wanting to part of the culture of the website
+    1. As a Frequent User, I want to communicated with other users about recipes. the expected frequent Users  would be people wanting to part of the culture of the website
     2. As a Frequent User, I want to see the latest recipes added.
     3. As a Frequent User, I want to be able to make a list of favourite recipes.